Bernstein-Sato polynomials of hyperplane arrangements

 Note that it has nothing to do with the connection.
-If $ k = 0 $ (i.e. if $ E = \cO_{Y} $), then (2.2.1) follows from [5] and the $ E_{1} $-degeneration of the Hodge spectral sequence [11], see [18].
-If $ k > 0 $, take a sufficiently generic hyperplane $ H $ of $ Y $, and consider the pull-back to $ \tY $ of the short exact sequence
+If $k=0$ (that is, if $E=\Oc_{Y}$), then (2.2.1) follows from \cite{Br2} and the $E_1$-degeneration of the Hodge spectral sequence \cite{De2}, see \cite{ESV}.
+If $k>0$, take a sufficiently generic hyperplane $H$ of $Y$, and consider the pull-back to $\tY$ of the short exact sequence

-This pull-back is exact, because $ H $ intersects each edge of $ Z $ transversally.
-This implies also that the pull-back $ \tH $ of $ H $ gives an embedded resolution of $ (H,H\cap Z) $, and we get an exact sequence
+This pull-back is exact, since $H$ intersects each edge of $Z$ transversally.
+This implies also that the pull-back $\tH$ of $H$ gives an embedded resolution of $(H,H\cap Z)$, and we get an exact sequence